AddictedToBattlestar/kata-pencil-durability/README.md

 It really feels like the future work on the eraser is going to evolve to where it will share logic with the pencil degradation logic written earlier.

+###

+- It was unclear when editing text what to do if the text to edit has been written more than once.
+I made an assumption here that it should follow the same behavior already setup for text erasure where the last instance should be the focus.